alexeydragonfly/Favorite-Movies/README.md

 # Favorite Movies(iOS APP)

-The application uses themoviedb.org api.__
+The application uses themoviedb.org api.<br />
 Discover popular movies and add movies to your favoirites list.
-Use long press to add/remove movie to favourites.__
+Use long press to add/remove movie to favourites.<br />
-CollectionView and all UI in second tab were created using code.__
+CollectionView and all UI in second tab were created using code.<br />